ellacullen/ellacullen.github.io/_posts/2015-12-30-My-Vegan-Chili.markdown

 When the sauce is bubbling, and the kale and cook for a further 10 minutes on a low heat.

-Finally, add a couple more whole chilies, if you are a crazy person like me.
+Finally, add a couple more whole chillies, if you are a crazy person like me.
 Serve with rice or in a big comforting bowl all on its own.
 I highly recommend adding some cheese, vegan cheese if you can get it!

 ![Picture 4]({{site.url}}/images/img_03_04.jpg "Finished!")